Ballarat: Rail

 Ballarat is a major rail transport hub in Victoria.
-Situated at the junction of the Ballarat line, Ararat line and Mildura lines, it currently has several connections for both passenger rail services and freight rail.
+Situated at the junction of the Ballarat line, Ararat line and Mildura line, it has several connections for both passenger rail services and freight rail.
 The city has two passenger railway stations, the hub of Ballarat railway station and suburban Wendouree railway station.
 From Ballarat station, V/Line operates VLocity trains to Melbourne, west to Ararat and north to Maryborough.
 Since the controversial removal of "flagship" express services in 2011, successive timetable changes have slowed peak hour services to Southern Cross, with the current journey taking a minimum of 73 minutes.
-Patronage however has continued to grow.
+Patronage, however, has continued to grow.
 The Regional Rail Link project was built in 2015 to separate Ballarat trains from Melbourne's suburban rail network.
 Interurban services (Ballarat-Melbourne) now run half-hourly during weekday peak and hourly during weekday non-peak and on weekends from Ballarat station.
 A twice daily (thrice daily on weekdays) (57 minute) service connects Ballarat to Ararat (stopping at Beaufort) while there is a (53 minute) service to and from Maryborough (stopping at Creswick, Clunes, and Talbot) once a day (twice a day on weekdays) each way.
 Victoria's electronic ticketing system, Myki, was implemented on rail services between Wendouree and Melbourne on 24 July 2013.
-Ballarat is connected to Geelong by rail via the Geelong-Ballarat railway line, which currently operates only for freight.
+Ballarat is connected to Geelong by rail via the Geelong–Ballarat railway line, which currently operates only for freight.